containers/buildah/docs/tutorials/04-include-in-your-build-tool.md

   fmt.Printf("Image built! %s\n", imageId)

-  //if the registry isn't docker hub you should add docker:// prefix to the image name destImageRef, err := alltransports.ParseImageName("docker.io/myusername/my-image")
+  //if the registry isn't Docker Hub you should add the docker:// prefix to the image name destImageRef, err := alltransports.ParseImageName("docker.io/myusername/my-image")

 	if err != nil {